 - "But that means there are lots of empty plates.
 Are they short-staffed tonight?"

 - "Oh, right.
 There are lots of empty plates on the conveyor belt because other people ahead of me are emptying them.
 Dumbass.”

 I was happily consuming my first plate of spicy tuna rolls when the waitress came over and politely asked me to return the cooling container to the conveyor belt so the chefs could use it again for a different dish.
-I apologized, replaced the container, and self-administered another dope slap.
+I apologized and sheepishly replaced the container.

 For the record, the restaurant on Kneeland St. is called Enso and it’s not bad.
-It’s a friendly looking space with lots of primary colors and clean, if a bit spartan, furniture.
-The large dining room with two full-sized conveyor belts may actually be too large for the traditionally cozy sushi experience.
-One half of the room was completely empty on a Friday night and the waitress blamed that on their lack of a liquor license.
+It’s a friendly looking space with lots of primary colors and two full-sized conveyor belts.
+The room feels too large for the traditionally cozy sushi experience.
+One half of the space was completely empty on a Friday night and the waitress blamed that on their lack of a liquor license.

 So there you go.
 Don’t do what I did.
 I doubt you would anyway.
 I laughed at myself, had a decent meal, and ended up with a short blog post.
 Not a bad little adventure.